chibby0ne/CTFs/picoctf/wave_a_flag/README.md

 # Wave a flag
-Category: General Skill, 10 points
+Category: General Skills, 10 points

 ## Description
 > Can you invoke help flags for a tool or binary?
 This program has extraordinarily helpful information...